 Kootenai Community Centre Society is a non-profit organization and registered charity.
 We provide various programs and services to women and their families within the Creston Valley and east shore of Kootenay Lake.
-The main focus is towards our Stopping the Violence programs, which provide a safe, secure, and supportive environment for women and their children who are victims of domestic violence, are in crisis, or in need of a housing alternative.
+We offer safe home and outreach services through Stopping the Violence (STV) programs.
+The STV Programs provide a safe, secure, and supportive environment for women and their children who are victims of domestic violence, are in crisis, or in need of a housing alternative.
 We can be accessed 24 hours a day, 7 days a week.

 Registered Charity #: 859233439RR0001